w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Bitfield Array {#defn-bitfield-array}
 :::definition

-A bitfield array contains single-bit values which indicates whether a candidate is available.
+A bitfield array contains single-bit values, which indicates whether a candidate is available.
 The number of items is equal to the number of availability cores ([Definition -def-num-ref-](chapter-anv#defn-availability-core)), and each bit represents a vote on the corresponding core in the given order.
 Respectively, if the single bit equals 1, then the Polkadot validator claims that the availability core is occupied, there exists a committed candidate receipt ([Definition -def-num-ref-](chapter-anv#defn-committed-candidate-receipt)) and that the validator has a stored chunk of the parachain block ([Definition -def-num-ref-](chapter-anv#defn-para-block)).